xros/Breath_OS/README.md

 How was Breath OS built?
 ------------------------

-Breath OS is created from a basic tutorial of [LFS 8.0 with Systemd](www.linuxfromscratch.org].
+Breath OS is created from a basic tutorial of [LFS 8.0 with Systemd](www.linuxfromscratch.org).

 But the linuxfromscratch.org doesn't provide a live CD for building LFS anymore after LFS version 6.2 .
 So I created a new environment for building LFS.
-You can download my environment and build your system from source codes.
+You can download my [environment](https://github.com/xros/Breath_OS#3-my-whole-environment-for-building-the-a-new-os) and build your system from source codes.
+It comes along with everything you need for LFS.
+You can even build the OS without Internet.

 Downloads